 The A-Train and EarthCare

-The active sensors CALIOP (lidar) and CloudSAT (radar), in orbit since 2006 as part of the A-Train, have provided an unprecedented view of the atmosphere, documenting it along the vertical at a high spatial resolution (30m to 480m).
+The active sensors CALIOP (lidar) and CloudSAT (radar), in orbit as part of the A-Train between 2006 and 2018, have provided an unprecedented view of the atmosphere, documenting it along the vertical at a high spatial resolution (30m to 480m).
 The vertical dimension is a simple but key element to describe the stratified atmosphere, that was in the past only documented very indirectly and approximatively from space.
 It is, by itself, cutting edge information for atmospheric science studies.

 As members of the A-Train until 2018, CALIPSO and CloudSat operated in concert with mature passive sensors such as CERES, PARASOL, MODIS that provide more information e.g. the radiative balance of the Earth, the amount and directionality of reflected light, and infrared emitted radiances.
 The A-train can document simultaneously the macrophysical, radiative, and to some extent microphysical properties of atmospheric particles (aerosols, clouds, polar stratospheric clouds).
 In synergy, A-train instruments can document atmospheric processes at regional and global scales.